-The attached DRAFT Bus Stops Guidelines have been developed with input of member jurisdictions and GCTD's Technical Advisory Committee (TAC).
-Staff is recommending that the Board receive a presentation and provide input on the Draft Bus Stop Guidelines and authorize staff to post the guidelines online for a public comment period of 30-days.
+The attached revision of the GCTD Bus Stop Guidelines has been developed with the input of member jurisdictions, GCTD's Technical Advisory Committee (TAC), and released to the public for a month-long public comment period.
+Staff is recommending that the Board consider approval of the revised GCTD Bus Stop Guidelines.